OmarHussain09/Sentimental-Analysis-Project/README.md

 # Sentimental-Analysis-Project
-A Python script to extract text data from URLs and conducting text analysis using NLTK and BeautifulSoap by automated data processing and then documented results thoroughly.
+A Python script to extract text data from URLs and conduct text analysis using NLTK and BeautifulSoap by automated data processing and then documented results thoroughly.
+All the necessary information is well documented in "Sentimental_Analysis.ipynb" markdown cell.
+Read it before running the cells, the cells should be run in top-down order.
+Note: Negative, Positive txt files must be saved before in a MasterDictionary folder in order to run it.